Hercules: Late ancient and medieval mythography

-After the Roman Empire became Christianized, mythological narratives were often reinterpreted as allegory, influenced by the philosophy of late antiquity.
+After the Roman Empire became Christianised, mythological narratives were often reinterpreted as allegory, influenced by the philosophy of late antiquity.
 In the 4th century, Servius had described Hercules's return from the underworld as representing his ability to overcome earthly desires and vices, or the earth itself as a consumer of bodies.
 In some early patristic texts, Hercules was identified with the biblical figure Samson.

 In medieval mythography, Hercules was one of the heroes seen as a strong role model who demonstrated both valor and wisdom, while the monsters he battles were regarded as moral obstacles.
 One glossator noted that when Hercules became a constellation, he showed that strength was necessary to gain entrance to Heaven.

 Medieval mythography was written almost entirely in Latin, and original Greek texts were little used as sources for Hercules's myths.